joaquinrz/capi-aks/README.md

 ## Overview

-This is repo contains the necessary steps to get started using Cluster API in Azure
+This is a sample implementation in Codespaces for setting up an Azure Kuberenetes Service (AKS) multi-cluster fleet using Cluster API and Flux.
+This setup is intended for learning and development purposes and is not production-ready.

 ## Open with Codespaces

-> You must be a member of the Microsoft OSS and CSE-Labs GitHub organizations
+> To use Yyou must have Codespaces enabled in your current organization and/or be a member of the Microsoft OSS.

 - Click the `Code` button on this repo
 - Click the `Codespaces` tab